Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Classification of the FRW universe

-In this case, we find that \bq \lb{2.32} V(a) = \frac{1}{2} - \frac{{\cal{C}}}{a^{1+3w}}. \eq Fig. \ref{figf} shows the potential for various values of $w$, from which we can see that when $w > -1/3$, the motion of the universe is restricted to $a \le a_{m}$, where $a_{m}$ is the solution of $V(a) = 0$.
-The universe starts to expand at the big bang singularity $a = 0$ until the turning point $a = a_{m}$.
-Afterwards, it will start to collapse until a big crunch singularity is developed at $a = 0$, as shown in Fig. \ref{figF}.
+In this case, we find that \bq \lb{2.32} V(a) = \frac{1}{2} - \frac{{\cal{C}}}{a^{1+3w}}. \eq Fig. \ref{fig6} shows the potential for various values of $w$.
+For $w > -1/3$, the motion of the universe is restricted to $a \le a_{m}$, where $a_{m}$ is the solution of $V(a) = 0$.
+The universe starts to expand at the big bang singularity $a = 0$ until the turning point $a = a_{m}$ is reached.
+It then starts to collapse, until a big crunch singularity is developed at $a = 0$, as shown in Fig. \ref{figF}.

 When $w = -1/3$, there is motion only for ${\cal{C}} > 1/2$, for which the universe expands linearly from a big bang singularity at $a = 0$ with $\ddot{a} = 0$.